 When your stuffy nose and sinus pressure are due to chronic sinusitis, chances are you’ll need more than standard medical treatment to get relief from your symptoms.
-At Parkway ENT and Allergy, PA, David Sycamore, MD, begins your treatment with conservative options.
+At Parkway ENT and Allergy, PA, the team begins your treatment with conservative options.
 But if your symptoms persist, you can depend on his extensive experience performing successful in-office sinus balloon dilations.
 To schedule an appointment, call the office in Katy, Texas, or use the online booking feature.

 Sinusitis refers to a sinus infection, a problem that develops when mucus builds up inside the sinuses.
 Membranes inside each sinus produce mucus that drains into the nasal passages.
 When the membranes become inflamed, however, they block the opening, trapping mucus inside the sinus and leading to an infection.

 Sinusitis is usually caused by allergies or when viruses from a cold spread into your sinuses.
 Problems inside your nose, such as polyps, enlarged turbinates, or a deviated septum can also block the sinus openings and prevent mucus from draining.

 Sinusitis normally heals within four weeks.
 In some patients, the inflammation persists even after an acute infection gets better.
 When your sinusitis lasts 12 weeks or longer and you have at least two of the four primary symptoms, you have chronic sinusitis.

 The four primary symptoms of chronic sinusitis include: